PerrinePullicino/CSS-Tutorials/pages/fundamentals.md

 **Don't.
 Use.
 This.** Using the `!important` keyword to solve your specificity conflicts is an admission of weakness and should be cause for a rejection of any PR.
 It's usually a sure way of demonstrating that you do not understand how the CSS cascade actually works.

-The only legit way in the current codebase to use `!important` is if you're dealing with external CSS code (from a React component, for example), which forces you to bypass its own `!important` rules.
+Legit reasons to use the `!important` keyword do arise however if you're dealing with external CSS code (from a React component, for example, or a Jekyll theme...), and where recreating the level of nesting needed for the style to apply would be a waste of time and could end up not being what you exactly need anyway.

 ## Position